rhysd/Shiba/docs/installation.md

 ## Use Pre-built binaries

+> [!Warning]
-**:warning:These released artifacts are still experimental and built at some point of `main` branch.
-They may be buggy.**
+> These released artifacts are still experimental and built at some point of `main` branch.
+They may be buggy.

 Pre-built binaries are hosted on [the release page](https://github.com/rhysd/Shiba/releases/tag/unreleased).